mlatham/AFView/README.md

 ## License

-AFView is available under the MIT license.
+AFView is available under the WTFPL license.
 See the LICENSE file for more info.